syncfusion-content/flutter-docs/Flutter/datagrid/data-binding.md

 `SfDataGrid` provides support to update or refresh the DataGrid when an underlying data is updated i.e. CRUD operation is performed in an underlying data.

-If the row is added, removed or replaced in an underlying Datasource, you can call the [notifyListeners](https://api.flutter.dev/flutter/foundation/ChangeNotifier/notifyListeners.html).
+If the row is added, removed, or replaced in an underlying Data source, call the [notifyListeners](https://api.flutter.dev/flutter/foundation/ChangeNotifier/notifyListeners.html).

-In the following example, the row is added and `notifyListeners` is called in `onPressed` callback of the `TextButton`.
-As the `notifyListeners` is the protected method, we have introduced the `updateDataGridSource` method in EmployeeDataSource class and called the `notifyListeners` method.
-So, users can call `updateDataGridSource` methods in the widget level to refresh the Datagrid.
+In the following example, the row is added, and `notifyListeners` is called in the `onPressed` callback of the `TextButton`.
+As the `notifyListeners` is the protected method, the `updateDataGridSource` method the `notifyListeners` method.
+So, users can call the `updateDataGridSource` methods in the widget level to refresh the Datagrid.

 N> `notifyListeners` should be called from inside the `DataGridSource`.